arirosenfeld/AriBlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3n60GqFJ_KM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+  For my final milestone I added several modifcations to my project.
+Firstly, I added a buzzer that goes off when the air quality is very poor which gives a warning to the user that they should avoid being exposed to that air.
+Secondly, I added a 3 LEDs that are are correspond to the air quality.
+For example, if there is awful air quality then the red LED will go on but if there is good air then the green LED will go on.
+Previously, the imformation from the sensors was displayed on an OLED screen.
+However, My biggest modification was that I added a ESP8266 which is a wifi moduule.
+Incorporating a wifi module enabled me to send the imformation from all the sensors onto BLYNK which is a webesite that displays the imformation that the sensors were reading.
+Such as, air quality, humidity, and temperature.
+This project, and BlueStamp as a whole as given me more experience with both hardware and software whether it was working on the code, buidling the circuit, setting up the sensors, or configuring BLYNK.
+In the future I hope to expand my knowledge of these topics as well as gain more engineering experience.
 For your final milestone, explain the outcome of your project.
 Key details to include are:
 - What you've accomplished since your previous milestone
 - What your biggest challenges and triumphs were at BSE